edheltzel/vscode-better-solarized/README.md

     }
   },
 ```

-(this is just an example, you can customize any color you want)
+This is just an example, you can customize any color you want)

 ## ScreenShots